OpenBB-finance/OpenBB/website/content/terminal/reference/economy/futures.md

 ---
 title: futures
-description: This page provides information on futures/commodities from sources such as Wall St. Journal and FinViz.
+description: "This page provides information on futures/commodities from sources such" as Wall St. Journal and FinViz.
 Users can retrieve a range of commodity futures (like energy, metals, meats, grains, softs) and sort the data in several ways.
 keywords: